smhitle/cse15l-lab-reports/lab-report-2-week-4.md

 [TestFile3](https://github.com/smhitle/markdown-parser/blob/main/file4.md?plain=1)

+This test contains spaces in each line, either in the brackets and parentheses themselves or the line in general.
 The failing output resulted in the addition of a blank space.

 ![Fail3](Images/fail3.PNG)